Information Centre

 In the case of an MPF exempted ORSO registered schemes, prior approval from the MPFA is required for:

-• the appointment or retirement of a director of a trustee of the scheme being neither a registered trust company nor an overseas company comparable to a registered trust company.
+- the appointment or retirement of a director of a trustee of the scheme being neither a registered trust company nor a company incorporated outside Hong Kong that is comparable to a registered trust company.

 To obtain the relevant guidelines, please refer to Application for Approval of Appointment/Retirement of Trustee.